terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 ### WAF submodule

-The [Web Application Firewall (WAF) submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/waf/) provides the Terraform resources to turn WAF on and off.
-CIS includes the default rule sets for WAF: the [OWASP rule set](https://cloud.ibm.com/docs/cis?topic=cis-waf-settings#owasp-rule-set-for-waf) and the [CIS rule set](https://cloud.ibm.com/docs/cis?topic=cis-waf-settings#cis-ruleset-for-waf).
-You can either enable or disable the WAF with these default rule sets.
+The [Web Application Firewall (WAF) submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/waf/) provides the Terraform resources to enable WAF using managed rulesets.
+For more information, see [Managed Rules Overview](https://cloud.ibm.com/docs/cis?topic=cis-managed-rules-overview)

-WAF will be enabled by creating the managed rulesets.
 Currently between a terraform apply and re-apply there is an in place update shown on the below resource although there is no change in the resource configuration as per state file even after re-apply.
 [Provider Issue](https://github.com/IBM-Cloud/terraform-provider-ibm/issues/5944)
 ```